70Gage70/Kneedle.jl/README.md

 knees(kr) # [2], therefore a knee is detected at x = 2
 ```

 In order to use the plotting functionality, a Makie backend is required.
 For this example, this amounts to including the line `import CairoMakie`.
-This provides access to the function `viz(kr; kwargs...)`:
+This provides access to the function `viz(x, y, kr; kwargs...)`:

 ```julia
 import CairoMakie